asmusz-adobe/AdobeSign-Resources/Answers/Why_Email_address?.md

 *  We could use a physical address but what happens when you move?
 *  We could use phone number but those are re-used quite often.
-*  We don't want to expose things like social security number, drivers license numbers, etc for ID theft and fraud security.
+*  We don't want to expose things like social security number, drivers license numbers, etc due ti ID theft and fraud risks.

 While email is not "perfect", it is one of the _best possible_ ways that really makes the most sense given it's properties.